Omar Imeri

-Omar Imeri (born 13 December 1999) is a professional footballer who plays as a winger for TFF 2.
-Lig club Batman Petrolspor, on loan from Bodrum.
-Born in Macedonia, Imeri is a youth international for Albania.
+Omar Imeri (born 13 December 1999) is a professional footballer who plays as a winger for TFF 1.
+Lig club Bodrum.
+Born in Macedonia, Imeri is a former youth international for Albania.

 Club career

 On 7 September 2020, Imeri signed a professional contract with Antalyaspor.
 Imeri made his professional debut with Antalyaspor in a 5-1 Süper Lig win over İstanbul Başakşehir on 24 October 2020.

 International career

 Born in North Macedonia, Imeri is of Albanian descent.
 He represented the North Macedonia U21s once, and switched to represent the Albania U21.